Harvard Extension Courses in Government

 Deliberative Justice Capstone

-Sergio Imparato PhD, Lecturer in Extension, Harvard University
+Sergio Imparato PhD, Lecturer on Government, Harvard University

 This course allows students to apply the knowledge acquired in GOVT E-594 to produce a capstone essay.
 In consultation with the instructor, students work in groups to identify ethical conflicts that affect their communities and work towards the development of an argumentative essay.
 Throughout the semester, students receive feedback both from their peers and the instructor to aid in the development of their group projects.
 Class meetings include the development of writing schedules, discussions focused on moral reasoning methodology, and peer-review analysis of student projects.
 The capstone culminates with a formal presentation of the students' argument to a local town hall meeting.